 - acne and inflamed pimples

 A common question is whether Levomekol helps with acne.
-The answer is yes — it’s suitable for use on inflamed pimples, especially when pus is present.
-The ointment reduces inflammation, disinfects the skin, and promotes faster healing.
+The answer is yes — it’s suitable for use on irritated pimples, especially when pus is present.
+The balm reduces irritation, disinfects the skin, and promotes faster recovery.

 Levomekol kills bacteria and supports tissue repair.
-This dual effect makes it especially helpful when both antiseptic and healing actions are needed.
+This dual effect makes it especially helpful when both cleansing and recovery actions are needed.
 Like Miramistin or Furacilin, Levomekol works as an antibacterial agent but is applied directly to the wound area.

 Before applying, it’s important to read the Levomekol instructions included in each package.
-The ointment is used externally and applied directly to the affected area.
+The balm is used externally and applied directly to the affected area.
 The skin must first be cleaned from dirt, pus, or dried fluids.
-Apply a thin layer of the ointment and, if needed, cover with a sterile bandage.
+Apply a thin layer of the balm and, if needed, cover with a sterile bandage.

-For deep wounds or cavities, apply the ointment using a sterile gauze pad or syringe.
-Treatment is usually done 1–2 times a day until the wound is free of pus and starts healing.
+For deep wounds or cavities, apply the balm using a sterile gauze pad or syringe.
+Support is usually done 1–2 times a day until the wound is free of pus and starts to recover.
 After that, it’s recommended to switch to skin-regenerating products.

 Can You Use Levomekol for Burns?

 Yes — using Levomekol for burns is one of its common applications.
-It’s especially useful for treating infected first- and second-degree burns caused by hot water, oil, or steam.
+It’s especially useful for supporting irritated first- and second-degree burns caused by hot water, oil, or steam.
 It helps reduce swelling, eliminate bacteria, and speed up skin recovery.

-If the burn is superficial and uninfected, another product like Panthenol might be more appropriate.
-However, if there’s a risk of infection or signs of pus, Levomekol is a justified choice.
+If the burn is superficial, another product like Panthenol might be more appropriate.
+However, if there’s a risk of irritation or signs of pus, Levomekol is a justified choice.
 Be sure to rinse the area before application and consult a doctor if the burn is large or painful.

 Unlike alcohol-based solutions, Levomekol does not cause additional irritation and can be safely applied to open wounds.